 Baybayin [/baɪbaˈjɪn/] means "to write" or "to spell" in Tagalog.
-It is a Philippine script derived from Brahmic script of India.
+It is a Philippines script derived from Brahmic script of India.
 It was used widely to write Tagalog language prior and during the 16th and 17th centuries before the adoption of Latin alphabet.

 Learning the basics of Baybayin is easy especially if you understand Tagalog or Filipino language.
 The modern Baybayin alphabet consists of 18 characters.
 Let's start with vowels.

-||13th Century (or older), 18th century (revived in modern times)|
+|Time Period:||13th Century (or older), 18th century (revived in modern times)|

-||Tagalog, Sambali, LLocano, Kapampangan, Bikolano, Pangasinense, Bisayan languages|
+|Languages:||Tagalog, Sambali, LLocano, Kapampangan, Bikolano, Pangasinense, Bisayan languages|

 Below is a list of complete Baybayin Alphabets Chart

 |U. S Dollar||1 Dollar ($)||132.0754 Rs|

 |Euro||1 Euro||142.3414 Rs|